ROCm/omnitrace/docs/how-to/profiling-python-scripts.rst

 .. note::

-   When using Omnitrace for Python, the Python interpreter major and minor version (e.g. 3.7) must match the interpreter major and minor version used when compiling the Python bindings.
+   When using Omnitrace with Python programs, the Python interpreter major and minor version (e.g. 3.7) must match the interpreter major and minor version used when compiling the Python bindings.
 When building Omnitrace, the shared object file ``libpyomnitrace.<IMPL>-<VERSION>-<ARCH>-<OS>-<ABI>.so`` is generated